Installation of the Mobile Test Facility on the platform in Antarctica.

 The EDEN ISS project was a 4.5 M€ European Union Horizon 2020 project (reference number: 636501) supported via the COMPET-07-2014 - Space Exploration – Life Support Subprogramme.
 It had its official kick-off in March of 2015 and ended in April 2019 after the completion of a year-long Antarctic deployment phase in which the EDEN ISS greenhouse system was installed and operated in the vicinity of the Neumayer Station III.
 The EDEN ISS consortium was comprised of leading European experts in the domain of human spaceflight and controlled environment agriculture (CEA) and partners from Canada and the USA.
 The EDEN ISS scientific advisory board consisted of the top scientists in the field of space greenhouses from Russia, USA, Japan, Italy and Germany.

 Due to the necessity of validating key technologies for space greenhouses under mission relevant conditions and with representative mass flows, the EDEN ISS consortium defined six objectives:

-The EDEN ISS MTF (Figure 2) is being designed to provide fresh produce for overwintering crews at the Neumayer III Antarctic station while at the same time advancing the spaceflight readiness of a number of key plant growth technologies.
-The MTF will also serve as a tool to develop operational procedures and study select science aims associated with remote plant production.
-The MTF will consist of two 20 foot long 'high cube' containers, which will be placed on top of an external platform located approximately 300 m south from Neumayer Station III.
+The EDEN ISS greenhouse, or Mobile Test Facility, has been designed to provide fresh produce for wintering crews at the Neumayer Station III in the Antarctic while in parallel advancing the spaceflight readiness of a number of key plant growth technologies.
+The greenhouse also serves as a tool to develop operational procedures and select science aims associated with remote plant production.
+The greenhouse consists of two 20 foot high cube containers, which have been placed on top of an external platform located approximately 400 m south of Neumayer Station III.

-The actual MTF can be subdivided into three distinct sections:
+The actual system can be subdivided into three distinct sections: